SE-Fall2024/MovieRecommender/CONTRIBUTING.md

 * Scale the application to handle larger databases and data sets.

 ## Style Guidelines:

-* Use Visual Studio Code (VS Code) with the 'Pylance' package for Python.
+Use Visual Studio Code (VS Code) with the 'Pylance' package for Python.
 For automatic code formatting use 'black' to ensure consistent styling across the project.

 ## Code of Conduct:

-* Please review the [Code of Conduct](https://github.com/SE-Fall2024/MovieRecommender/blob/master/CODE_OF_CONDUCT.md) before you begin contributing.
+Please review the [Code of Conduct](https://github.com/SE-Fall2024/MovieRecommender/blob/master/CODE_OF_CONDUCT.md) before you begin contributing.

-## Pull Request Submission Guidelines
+## Pull Request Process

+To submit a pull request:
-* Installing Git makes contributing to the repository easier
+* Install Git: Installing Git is recommended to simplify the contribution process.
-* To start contributing to the repository make sure you fork the repository first
+* Fork the Repository: Begin by forking this repository to your GitHub account.
-* Create a new branch to develop the project
+* Create a Branch: Create a new branch for each feature, enhancement, or bug fix.
-* Write code to contribute and commit to create a pull request and merge it with the repository after it passes the CI build check
+* Develop and Commit: Write your code, test it, and commit the changes to your branch.
+* Submit a PR: After verifying that all Continuous Integration (CI) checks pass, submit a pull request.
-* One of the repository administrators will review the Pull request anmd merge the changes
+* Review and Merge: One of the project administrators will review your pull request and, if approved, merge it into the main branch.

 ## Code Style Guide

-* Python language(Version 3.7) has been used to build this project repository
-* Make sure to add the functionalities in the form of modules
-* Any code which is not tested should be committed to the test codes in the code folder.
-After they are successfully tested, the  main code can be updated.
-* Variable Names should be self-explanatory
-* Comment the code so that a new contributor can understand the functionality of the modules easily
-* `black` is used as linter
+* Programming Language: The project uses Python 3.7.
+* Modular Design: Organize new features or enhancements as individual modules.
+* Naming: Use descriptive names for variables to enhance readability.
+* Commenting: Add comments to explain your code, helping future contributors understand the functionality.
+* Linting: Ensure your code adheres to 'black' formatting standards for consistency.